Continental Airlines: Merger with United Airlines (2010)

-In August 2010, Continental and United revealed a new logo that was used after the merger was complete.
-Both carriers planned to begin merging operations in 2011 and was expected to receive a single operating certificate by 2012.
-Continental's air operator's certificate (AOC) was retained, while those of United and Continental Micronesia were surrendered.
-On the other hand, United's maintenance certificate remained while Continental's did not.

-On October 1, 2010, UAL Corporation and Continental Airlines completed the planned merger and changed the name to United Continental Holdings.
-Although the two airlines remained separate until the operational integration was completed by mid-2012, as of that day both airlines were corporately controlled by the same leadership.
-On June 27, 2019, United changed its parent company name from United Continental Holdings to United Airlines Holdings.
+Although the two airlines remained separate until the operational integration was completed by early-2012, as of that day both airlines were corporately controlled by the same leadership.

 On December 22, 2010, Continental Airlines merged operating certificates with Continental Micronesia.
 All Continental Micronesia flights were then branded and operated by Continental Airlines.
 Both carriers began merging their operations in 2011.
-On March 22, UCH announced that they had plans to offer Wi-Fi Service on more than 200 domestic Boeing 737 and 757 aircraft.
-The airlines attained a single operating certificate from the FAA on November 30, 2011.
+On March 22, 2011, UCH announced that they had plans to offer Wi-Fi Service on more than 200 domestic Boeing 737 and 757 aircraft.
+The airlines attained a single operating certificate from the FAA on November 30, 2011 as the carriers no longer operates as a separate airline.
 That day, all Continental flights began to use the "United" callsign in air traffic control communications which marked the end of Continental Airlines.
+Both carriers planned to begin merging operations in 2011 and were expected to receive a single operating certificate by 2012.
+Continental's air operator's certificate (AOC) was retained, while those of United and Continental Micronesia were surrendered.
+On the other hand, United's maintenance certificate remained while Continental's did not.

+On June 27, 2019, United changed its parent company name from United Continental Holdings to United Airlines Holdings.

-The new United is the third largest airline in terms of fleet size, behind American Airlines and Delta.
-The combined airline houses a fleet of over 1,280 aircraft that features a mixture of Airbus and Boeing aircraft: Airbus A319s, Airbus A320s, Boeing 737s, Boeing 757s, Boeing 767s, Boeing 777s, and Boeing 787 Dreamliners with orders of Airbus A350s.
+The new United is the world's largest airline in terms of fleet size.
+The combined airline houses a fleet of over 1,000 mainline aircraft that features a mixture of Airbus and Boeing aircraft: Airbus A319s, Airbus A320s, Airbus A321neos, Boeing 737s, Boeing 757s, Boeing 767s, Boeing 777s, and Boeing 787 Dreamliners with orders of Airbus A321XLRs and Airbus A350s.

 At the time of the merger with United, Continental was the fourth-largest airline in the US based on passenger-miles flown and the fifth largest in total passengers carried.
 Continental operated flights to destinations throughout the U.S., Canada, Latin America, Europe, and the Asia-Pacific regions.
 Principal operations were from its four hubs at Newark Liberty International Airport, George Bush Intercontinental Airport (Houston), Cleveland Hopkins International Airport and Antonio B. Won Pat International Airport in Guam.
-The only Continental hubs to be rebranded are Cleveland Hopkins International Airport and Houston's George Bush Intercontinental Airport.
-The Newark hub began the rebranding process on October 19, 2011, with all United-operated ticket counters and gates to be rebranded in Phase One; Phase Two of rebranding at Newark began in 2012 with Continental ticket counters and gates to be rebranded.
-On November 30, 2011, Continental officially merged with United and no longer operates as a separate airline.
+Initially, the only Continental hubs to be rebranded were Cleveland Hopkins International Airport and Houston's George Bush Intercontinental Airport.
+The Newark hub began the rebranding process on October 19, 2011, with all United-operated ticket counters and gates rebranded in Phase One; Phase Two of rebranding at Newark began in early-2012 with Continental ticket counters and gates being rebranded.

 On March 3, 2012, Continental's passenger reservation system and frequent flyer program was merged into United.
-The last Continental Airlines flight taking off was "Continental Flight 1267", flying from Phoenix to Cleveland, and arriving into Cleveland as "United Flight 1267".
+The last Continental Airlines flight taking off was "Continental Flight 1267", flying from Phoenix to Cleveland, and arriving into the latter as "United Flight 1267".